 4. Ask Your Seasonal Employees to Return

 It’s impossible to start the hiring process for your next peak season any earlier than the end of your last one.
 You may offer employees returning incentives, such as a better wage, a promotion or access to more training/certifications.
 Make sure that the incentives you’re offering can be built upon each year, to keep those best recruits coming back summer after summer.
+Check out these unique benefits seasonal employees will love.

 Whether you manage a outdoor adventure zip-lining operation, or a 10-bedroom inn, you need to find seasonal hires with the right skills, attitude and knowledge to help get you through peak season.
 The secret to successful seasonal hiring is being continually prepared for the hiring process.